 MATH 241 with a grade of C or better or concurrently enrolled in MATH 241.
-Contact Hours (per week)

 EE211 - Basic Circuit Analysis I (LAL - Lecture & Lab Instruction) Description

 This course is the study of linear circuits, including circuit elements and concepts, Ohm's and Kirchhoff's laws, simple resistive circuits, operational amplifiers, capacitance, inductance, first-order and second-order transient circuits, and sinusoidal steady-state circuits.